amplience/dc-delivery-sdk-android/README.md

 Do not use `AmplienceImage` directly because it is an abstract class and will cause errors.

-Get the image url:

 To get the default image url simply call

 ```kotlin
 val url = image.getUrl()
 ```

-The url can be customised with the `ImageUrlBuilder` class, for example to set a custom width and height to be returned
+The url can be customised with the `ImageUrlBuilder` class, for example to set a custom width and height to be returned:

 ```kotlin
 val url = image.getUrl {